 As the Naggiar wines grew in personality and popularity, so did their journey into the Tasting Room experience.
 What began with “by appointment only” tastings in their living room in 2006 soon became the idea for a bigger and better venue.
 In 2009, the Naggiar family broke ground for a Tasting Room that has become a well known destination for both locals and out of town visitors.

 The Naggiars hope to leave a piece of themselves with each visitor, just as they leave the legacy of a retirement hobby that grew into an award winning winery to their grandsons and the next generation of the family.
-An award winning winery – recently voted the Sacramento Region’s Best Winery by KCRA3 voters for an unprecedented seventh consecutive year – but a family passion as well.
+An award winning winery – voted the Sacramento Region’s Best Winery by KCRA3 voters for an unprecedented eighth consecutive year – but a family passion as well.